auniquesun/Point-PRC/README.md

     - Sim-to-Real
     - PointDA

-2. The following table shows the statistics of this benchmark
+2. The following table shows the statistics of this benchmark.

     ![](assets/cross-dataset.png)

 ### _Few-shot Generalization_
 1. Although this benchmark contains same datasets as the _Base-to-new Class_, it investigates the model generalization under low-data regime (1, 2, 4, 8, and 16 shots), which is quite different from the evaluation setting of _Base-to-new Class_.

-2. The following table shows the statistics of this benchmark
+2. The following table shows the statistics of this benchmark.

     ![](assets/few-shot.jpg)

 ## Usage
+We describe the experiment settings and implementation details in the paper, referring to Section 3.3, Section 4.1, Appendix A.1 and A.2.

 ### _Base-to-new Class Generalization_
 1. This part corresponds to the experiments in Section 4.2 (Table 1) and Appendix (Table 9).